NIM39110 - National Insurance Numbers (NINOs): Format and Security: What a NINO looks like

 These are Temporary Numbers which were used by employers and DWP when they did not know an individual’s NINO.

 Employers are no longer permitted to use TN numbers and they will not be accepted by the Quality Standard.
-If the employer does not know an employee’s NINO when they submit their end of year return, they should leave the NINO box blank, enter the employee’s date of birth and gender in the appropriate boxes on the form, following the guidance in Employers’ Guidance, or on the HMRC internet site.
+If the employer does not know an employee’s NINO when they submit their return, they should leave the NINO box blank, enter the employee’s date of birth and gender in the appropriate boxes, following the Employers’ Guidance, or on the HMRC internet site.
 See NIM39210.